Faizdaud/django-react-sqlite-phonebook/README.md

 ## Setting Up BackEnd
 1. In terminal/command path of the project folder, activate the virtual enviroment with command: source env1/Scripts/activate
 2. Change directory to backendapi folder: cd backendapi
 3. In directory of the backend api folder, run python -m pip install Django
 4. Start the server with the command py manage.py runserver

+*make sure you hace django installed in your computer first(If not use command: pip3 install djangorestframework in terminal) *If there is any cors error use command: pip install django-cors-headers in terminal to fix it

 ## Setting Up FrontEnd
 1. Open another terminal (yes,we are going to need more than 1)